MANASA-NUKALA/BloodBridge/README.md

 ## 🚀 Overview

-**BLOOD Bridge** is a full-stack web application designed to bridge the gap between **blood donors** and **recipients** during medical emergencies.
+**BLOOD BRIDGE** is a full-stack web application designed to bridge the gap between **blood donors** and **recipients** during medical emergencies.
 With live tracking, real-time alerts, and verified user profiles, the system ensures timely and secure blood donations.

 ---